AliakseiPaseishvili/google-sheets-test-task/README.md

 # Installation and running.

+Before installation we need to create google api key.

 1. Download the repository.
 2. write `npm i` in console in root folder.
 3. add google api key to `API_KEY` in `.env` file in root folder.